 Yellowknife is a picture of a perfect adventure no matter the season is.
 Summer days are never monotonous, thanks to the impeccable climate that makes boating, canoeing, fishing, camping, hunting and other upbeat activities happen near and around the Great Slave Lake.
 The Yellowknife Bay, on the other hand, plays venue to passive and relaxing moments such as picnicking, bird-watching, and sun-lounging.
 Parks and lush open spaces in the likes of Fred Henne Park are for people who enjoy trekking and trailing.
 When the cold days arrive, the famous Yellowknife Ski Club gets busy, living up to its name as the city’s center of skiing activities.
 It is here where the Ski Club trails and the skiing spot used in international competitions are found.

 Because the snow here is clean, there is no reason to head outdoors and enjoy snowmobile driving, dog-sledding, cross-country skiing, and the rest of thrilling winter activities.
-Meanwhile, viewing aurora borealis is an absolute-must when in Yellowknife.
-In fact, a big chunk of visitors come in this city for this enchanting sight alone.
-Yellowknife is very fortunate to be the best location for viewing this marvel, where long nights permit the spectators to view the contrasting shades of mauve, green and red as they dance and dominate the dark skies.
+Meanwhile, viewing aurora borealis is an absolute must when in Yellowknife.
+A big chunk of visitors come in this city for this enchanting sight alone.
+Yellowknife is very fortunate to be the best location for viewing this marvel, where long nights permit the spectators to view the contrasting shades of mauve, green, and red as they dance and dominate the dark skies.
 The clever way to not miss out on the amazing natural phenomenon, also called the northern lights, is to join in aurora tours.